JETZT (party): Following the 2017 election

 In early November 2017, Die Presse published statements from an anonymous employee of the Greens parliamentary group accusing Peter Pilz of repeated sexual harassment and sexual assault, ranging from verbal harassment to groping.
 Subsequently, Falter published further allegations that an employee of the European People's Party was groped by Pilz at the 2013 European Forum Alpbach.
 Pilz denied all accusations, but announced on 4 November he would no longer accept his seat in the National Council.
 On 8 November, he was replaced by Martha Bißmann.
 Peter Kolba subsequently became parliamentary leader of the party.

 On 18 December 2017, Kolba announced that the Pilz List would not run in the upcoming state elections in Carinthia, Lower Austria, Salzburg, and Tyrol.
 He stated the party wanted time to build as a movement, and that they planned to compete in the following European Parliament elections.

-On 14 January 2018, Kolba announced that Peter Pilz would return to the National Council.
+On 14 January 2018, Kolba announced that Pilz would return to the National Council.
 The timeframe for the move and who would resign to allow his re-entry was not clarified.
 This was strongly criticised by other parties, with the women's spokeswomen of both the SPÖ and NEOS stating the allegations against him were "not even partially cleared up".

-On 22 May 2018, the Innsbruck public prosecutor's office suspended its investigation of Peter Pilz for sexual harassment due to the alleged victims' inability to press charges.
+On 22 May 2018, the Innsbruck public prosecutor's office suspended its investigation of Pilz for sexual harassment due to the alleged victims' inability to press charges.